top of page

 Challenge: Lack of leadership support

 Digital transformation requires strong leadership and a clear vision.
 Leaders must guide the organisation through the changes, demonstrating a commitment to embracing innovation.
 The fear that new technologies may automate certain tasks and impact job roles can create resistance.
-The introduction of new BIM-related roles and information management functions may also create uncertainty regarding responsibilities and expectations.
+The introduction of new BIM-related roles and (For more insights on this topic, check out my article on information management functions) may also create uncertainty regarding responsibilities and expectations.
 A well-defined vision sets the direction for the transformation journey and inspires confidence among employees.
 Leadership that fosters collaboration and encourages a shared sense of purpose significantly contributes to the success of digital initiatives.

 • Empower leaders with digital literacy and provide them with the tools to guide the organisation through change.
 Foster a leadership culture that values innovation and collaboration.
 Clearly articulate and communicate a compelling vision that aligns with the organisation's goals and values.
 Involving individuals in the decision-making process and allowing them to contribute to the adoption strategy can create a sense of ownership.
 When individuals feel heard and valued, they are more likely to overcome resistance.